Beth Kirsch Chocolatier

 Valrhona, made in France, is my hands-down favorite.
 Valrhona makes many different kinds of dark and milk chocolates, each with a unique, complex flavor and a perfect melt-in-your-mouth texture.
 I prefer dark chocolates with a strong, rich cocoa taste and milk chocolates that are smooth and creamy without being overly sweet.
 I chose the varieties I use after figuring out which ones work best with other flavors.
 What pairs well with coffee, for example, may overpower a subtle hint of jasmine.

 Although white chocolate isn’t technically chocolate (it’s made with cocoa butter, sugar, and milk), I searched for one with an appealing flavor that wasn’t too sweet.
 My most recent favorite is a new organic white chocolate from Valrhona.
-I use white chocolate to make the cinnamon ganache layer in my cappuccino bonbons and for cheesecake truffles.
+I use white chocolate to make the cinnamon ganache layer in my cappuccino bonbons and for Zesty Lime and Lemon Pepper Squares.
 I’m also experimenting with some new flavors for white chocolate fans.

 For information about Valrhona’s commitment to Fair Trade practices and sustainability, visit their website.